 (1) Filing of Petition.
 When an injunction is issued pursuant to this Rule, notwithstanding any pending appeal or motion to modify or dissolve the injunction, Bar Counsel shall immediately file a Petition for Disciplinary or Remedial Action pursuant to Rule 19-721.
 A certified copy of the order granting the injunction shall be attached to the petition.

 (2) Action on Petition.
 The action shall proceed in accordance with Rules 19-721 through 19-729 and Rules 19-741 through 19-744, to the extent applicable.
-The Court of Appeals may assign the petition for hearing to the judge who granted the injunction.
+The Supreme Court may assign the petition for hearing to the judge who granted the injunction.